 What if my child develops Coronavirus symptoms?

-There is a drive in test centre at Bristol Airport.
 There are also the option of home-test kits but these could take longer to process.
 The school has been provided with a very small number (around 10) test kits - these will only be distributed for families in exceptional circumstances where neither of the above options are available.

 What is my child's test is negative?